 Offering Learning Programs

 The Suntory Museum of Art is actively working to proliferate education to the next generation according to the “Art Revised, Beauty Revealed” museum message.

 We offer free admission to children in junior high school and younger, and also distribute activity sheets.
 This tool not only guides users to notable areas of interest but also cultivates a spirit to enjoy free inspiration brought by appreciation.
-The education programs that started as a venue to link visitors with the art museum such as commemorative and special lectures on exhibits was renewed in 2020 as learning program.
-It continues to offer various programs that children and adults can both enjoy.
-We also began offering video of lectures and other online programs.
+Various learning programs that can be enjoyed by both children and adults are offered at each exhibition.
+In addition to lectures and workshops, online video streaming is now available as well.
 Moreover, as a “school program,” we invite children and students in elementary and junior high schools mainly from Minato-ku to visit as well as teach art at those schools.

 Supporting the Development of Children through Sports

 Suntory Group runs a variety of activities designed to support the healthy development of children’s minds and bodies through sports.
-As part of the activity, Suntory’s sports teams, rugby club Suntory SUNGOLIATH and volley ball team Suntory SUNBIRDS promotes their sports and holds workshops to directly teach children in a various places.
+As part of the activity, Suntory’s sports teams, Tokyo Suntory SUNGOLIATH and Suntory SUNBIRDS promote their sports.

 Support through the Hibarigaoka Gakuen